http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 - **Defaulted:** These values can be supplied, but a fallback value (or chain of other config values) will be used if they are not.

+Missing values should produce a reasonable error and stop the app from starting.

 #### 2. Type coercion
 Most applications will require a variety of configuration primitive types, which may or may not map to the Java/Kotlin